ADGEfficiency/programming-resources/git.md

 git push origin master
 ```

+## Structure of a git repo

+Working copy
+- the files on your machine

+The index / staging area / cache
+- after `add`, before `commit`

+The checked out branch
+- branch that you tried the match the contents with

 ## Cloning an existing repo

 To clone a repo, simply use the website for the repo on github - don't download and unzip!